jung-kurt/caddy-cgi/README.md

 The exec field in the example includes the placeholder {root} that is substituted with Caddy's specified root directory.
-You may also use the placeholder {match} that will be substituted with the rooted script.
+You may also use the placeholder {match} that will be substituted with the rooted script name.
 In this example, {match} would be /www/cgi-bin/report assuming that /www is Caddy's configured root.

 The optional arguments to the script can contain these placeholders as well as the standard Caddy placeholders such as {method} and {host}.